-(Ella) Jordan Kulick is thrilled to be making her Elon Performing Arts debut in Pheromone.
+Jordan Kulick is so excited to be understudying the Sons and Guards in Elon's production of Medea.
 She is a Sophomore Acting Major from Stamford, CT.
-Previously, Jordan understudied #14 in The Wolves and was in the yearly production of The Vagina Monologues.
-She is immensely grateful to be a part of this amazing team and has loved the opportunity to work with Kevin Hoffman.
-She would like to thank her family, friends, and the entire production team of Pheromone.
-This has been a theatrical experience like no other.
+Previously, Jordan played Ella in Pheromone this past fall and understudied #14 in The Wolves last January term.
+She is immensely grateful to be a part of this amazing team and has loved the opportunity to work with Professor Rubeck.
+She would like to thank her family, friends, and the entire production team of Medea.
+This has been an incredible experience.

-Emily is a senior Theatrical Design and Technology major and is thrilled to be working as the Visual Designer on Pheromone—even virtual theatre is better than no theatre!
-All my love to the TDT department (past and present).
+Emily is a senior Theatrical Design and Technology major and is thrilled to be working as the Scenic Charge on the mainstage Spring productions this year!
+All my love to the TDT department (past & present).
 You make this worth it. <3

 Kendra Chideya is a senior BFA Acting major at Elon University.
 Kendra has been acting in theatre since the age of eleven and has acted in films for about four years now.
 Besides acting, she also enjoys directing, producing, and writing work within the entertainment industry and will continue to have these pursuits within her future career endeavors.
 Kendra is extremely grateful to her phenomenal and devoted family who are some of the most selfless humans she has ever known.
 She's eternal thankful to have them in her life and for the amazing opportunity to be in this production.